tgautam03/Computational-Sciences/_posts/2023-09-20-Differential-Difference-Equations.md

 The next step is to use the above defined equations $$(2)$$ through $$(7)$$ and convert the *Differential Equation* to a *Difference Equation*.
 For this, we need **numerical descretisation**.

 ### Numerical Discretisation
+Considering the PDE in Equation $$(1)$$, where the domain lies between 0 and 1.
+What discretisation does is represent this continuous domain using a finite set of points.
+As shown in Figure 2, I'm discretising the domain into 5 equispaced points with distance $$h$$ between the two adjacent points.

 ### Solution